Point-in-time restore for block blobs

 To initiate a restore operation, a client must have write permissions to all containers in the storage account.
 To grant permissions to authorize a restore operation with Azure Active Directory (Azure AD), assign the Storage Account Contributor role to the security principal at the level of the storage account, resource group, or subscription.

 Point-in-time restore for block blobs has the following limitations and known issues:

 - Only block blobs in a standard general-purpose v2 storage account can be restored as part of a point-in-time restore operation.
 Append blobs, page blobs, and premium block blobs are not restored.

 - If you have deleted a container during the retention period, that container will not be restored with the point-in-time restore operation.
 If you attempt to restore a range of blobs that includes blobs in a deleted container, the point-in-time restore operation will fail.
-To learn about protecting containers from deletion, see Soft delete for containers (preview).
+To learn about protecting containers from deletion, see Soft delete for containers.

 - If a blob has moved between the hot and cool tiers in the period between the present moment and the restore point, the blob is restored to its previous tier.
 Restoring block blobs in the archive tier is not supported.
 For example, if a blob in the hot tier was moved to the archive tier two days ago, and a restore operation restores to a point three days ago, the blob is not restored to the hot tier.
 To restore an archived blob, first move it out of the archive tier.
-For more information, see Rehydrate blob data from the archive tier.
+For more information, see Overview of blob rehydration from the archive tier.